United Airlines will require US employees to be vaccinated

 A few governments are getting involved.
 California and New York City will require employees to be vaccinated or face weekly testing, and the California mandate extends to workers in public and private hospitals and nursing homes.

+Further, some big companies including Amazon have delayed reopening offices, which will likely push back any significant recovery in lucrative business travel.

-The new rules come as the U.S. struggles with a surge in infections driven by the highly contagious delta variant of COVID-19.
+The new policies come as the U.S. struggles with a surge in infections.
 The 7-day average of new reported coronavirus cases has jumped to more than 90,000 a day from around 12,000 a month ago, although hospitalizations and deaths have risen more slowly.

 David Koenig can be reached at www.twitter.com/airlinewriter